simonsobs/nemo/docs/quickstart.rst

 .. _QuickStartPage:

 ======================================================
-Quickstart - Cluster Finding in the ACTPol E-D56 Field
+Quickstart: Cluster Finding in the ACTPol E-D56 Field
 ======================================================